Last Updated on

 Vests that are made from the durable material will serve you for a long time.
 I had my last fishing vest for over 5 seasons before it had to go into retirement.
 So choose wisely.
 We’ve put together the 5 best fishing vests for every type of angler to help you make the right choice, as an alternative to a backpack.

-You’ve heard us talk time and time again that quality is everything when selecting gear for fly fishing.
+You’ve heard us talk time and time again that quality is everything when selecting fly fishing gear.
 So if you can afford to spend that little bit extra for quality, you won’t regret it.
 It’s better to have, and love, a few great pieces of gear than be sitting atop a mountain of junk!

 Before we get started let’s learn a bit about fishing vests in our detailed guide.

 These vests keep the weight off your neck and help you improve your posture while casting your fly rod.
 The higher-end vests have pockets on the front and back.
 Therefore, the weight of the tools you are carrying is distributed around your body just like a backpack, helping with balance when you’re out in the water.